fspoettel/blaupause/README.md

 ### css

 This project uses SCSS and Gulp for building.
 The "default" build-process spawns three files in two directories: An unprefixed, unminified CSS-file, a prefixed, unminified CSS-file and a prefixed, minified CSS-file.
+This means you have never to worry about vendor prefixes again.

 #### css/scss

-The scss is divided in two main categories: *globals & locals*.
+The scss is divided in three main categories: *globals, locals & recipes*.
 Globals are stuff that is shared across your whole project.
 The locals-folder is meant for page or module-specific styles.
+Recipes provide minimalistic implementations of common layout / UI patterns.

 The *globals*-folder is grouped in several sub-folders: